About me and what my abstract paintings represent

 When I step into my studio it is my time to play.

-The outside world is shut out, alone in my world, a world of colour, exploration, curiosity, spontaneity and risk.
-That is what abstract paintings give to me and they can for you too.
+The distractions of every day life are shut out, alone in my world of remembered landscapes, colour, exploration, curiosity, spontaneity and risk.
 Take risks with no consequences, have no expectations, be curious, playful and free to experiment.
-Free from rules, free from responsibility and free to express our true personality.

 Don’t have a plan, be spontaneous, intuitive, play and enjoy life!